 Consumers want a sustainable food supply, government regulations are constantly changing and many brands are producing product with aging equipment and other older assets.
 On top of everything, manufacturers must guarantee utmost quality to maintain consumer confidence and uphold brand integrity, all while making a healthy margin.
 As data permeates through every area of organizations and digital transformation moves from theory to reality, food and beverage companies must gain real-time operational insights to optimize processes, ensure quality and gain complete visibility from farm all the way to fork.

-To stay competitive, companies of all sizes must “act small,” which requires rethinking antiquated processes, legacy systems, old production equipment, and aging infrastructure to become agile and transparent.
-For many companies, letting data drive business decisions is a complete departure from traditional processes, but to thrive in a fast-shifting market, change is imperative.
+To stay competitive, companies of all sizes must “act small,” which requires rethinking processes, legacy systems, old equipment, and aging infrastructure to become agile and transparent.
+For many companies, letting data drive business decisions is a departure from traditional processes, but to thrive in a fast-shifting market, change is imperative.